We aim to render detailed 3D models (e.g., scan reconstructions) in a web browser from compact files.

 Stretch minimization to prevent undersampling at extremities

-[Sander et al 2001]
+[Sander et al. 2001]

 Appearance-preserving simplification to minimize visual errors

-[Cohen et al 1998]
+[Cohen et al. 1998]

 Progressive meshes to create smooth level-of-detail geomorphs